ionic-team/capacitor/site/docs-md/getting-started/index.md

 though we also provide a blank starter for apps that aren't using a frontend UI framework, and a starter that uses Ionic and is ready for building a production-ready native app and Progressive Web App.

+## Before you start

+Make sure you have all the required [Dependencies](./dependencies) installed for the platforms you will be building for.
+Most importantly, make sure you update CocoaPods using `pod repo update` before starting a new project, if you plan on building for iOS using a Mac.

 ## Starting a fresh project

 To start a fresh Capacitor project, first clone the starter base: